Workday Training Coordinator

 Taking the long view, I wanted to develop a culture of engagement and adoption.
 To get there I am building a hands-on, gradually immersive experience into the training while also providing multiple points support at go-live.

 And, since not everyone needs trained to the same level of proficiency, a three-phase training process will scaffold each campus user toward the correct level of proficiency.
-We use the results oriented approach of “I do.
-We do.
-You do.”
+We use the results oriented approach of “I do one.
+We do one.
+You do one.”

 Here’s how it’s getting done.